VIRTUAL ONLY: ‘The light that blurred the stars’: Music to heal by Eliza Brown and Susan Stewart

 “I think Eliza wrote a whole different piece because of the pandemic,” explains soprano and Scrag co-Artistic Director Mary Bonhag.
 “These poems were not what she was considering setting.
 It’s a piece that came very much out of the last two years that we were and are continuing to go through.”

-Bonhag and the Chicago-based Spektral Quartet will premiere Brown’s “The light that blurred the stars,” settings of five Susan Stewart poems, in two concerts next weekend: at 7:30 p.m.
+Bonhag and the Chicago-based Spektral Quartet will premiere Brown’s “The light that blurred the stars,” settings of five Susan Stewart poems, next weekend: at 7:30 p.m.
 Saturday, Jan.
-29, at Bethany Church in Montpelier (simultaneously live-streamed) and at 4 p.m.
+29, at Bethany Church in Montpelier, live-streamed only.
+The 4 p.m.
 Sunday, Jan.
-30, at the Warren Church in Warren.
-(An open rehearsal at 7 p.m.
-Wednesday, Jan.
-26 will be live-streamed on Zoom.)
+30 concert at the Warren Church was canceled due to COVID concerns.

 Also on the program is George Walker’s “Lyric for Strings,” Franz Schubert’s String Quartet No. 13 in A minor D. 804, Op.
 29, “Rosamunde,” and an arrangement of the Schubert song “Nacht und Träume” performed by Bonhag, the quartet and bassist and Scrag co-Artistic Director Evan Premo.

-Note: Update: Scrag Mountain Music has canceled both in-person concerts due to COVID concerns.
-However, the live-streaming of the Jan.
-29 concert will continue as planned.
-(See the website)